 The typical cost of a driving school varies greatly between states and cities and is affected by the cost of gasoline.
 Expect classroom driver training between $30 and $180.
 Actual road training runs between $50 and $150 per session.
 Most driving schools offer an all-inclusive package between $200 and $800.

-The best way to get a good deal on you’re driving lessons is to shop around, comparing driving school and the deals that they offer.
+The best way to get a good deal on your driving lessons is to shop around, comparing driving schools and their deals.

 Intensive driving courses are normally booked across 5 -10 day periods and involve getting out on the road as much as possible during the time, with lessons lasting from 6-8 hours, with breaks.